mramshaw/DynamoDB/README.md

-Perhaps DDL (Data Definition Language) is not the correct term for this, as NoSQL databases are ___schema-less___, but for replicating (say perhaps in different regions or for [offline testing](#offline-use)) or re-creating a database (NoSQL or not) it is useful to have a backup copy of the database definition (if only to be able to check it inot a Git repo).
+Perhaps DDL (Data Definition Language) is not the correct term for this, as NoSQL databases are ___schema-less___, but for replicating (say perhaps in different regions or for [offline testing](#offline-use)) or re-creating a database (NoSQL or not) it is useful to have a backup copy of the database definition (if only to be able to check it into a Git repo).

 This is a pretty minor complaint, as it takes five minutes or so to create a DynamoDB table, however it can get a little tedious setting up the same DynamoDB table in multiple regions so